 Chapter Summary

-The purpose of this chapter is to inform the completion of the non-load related expenditure worksheets by each TO.
+The purpose of this chapter is to inform the completion of the non-load related expenditure worksheets by each Licensee.
 This is to enable Ofgem to effectively review the business plan submission of the companies and inform its recommendations on price control allowances.

 Introduction